|Chip Polston||Kimberly Brennen|

 K. Bryan Ernstberger

-Bryan is currently a partner at the Law Firm of Gregory, Easley & Ernstberger.
+Bryan is currently the Calloway County Attorney, and a partner at the Law Firm of Gregory, Easley & Ernstberger.
 Born and raised in Murray, KY, Bryan is a graduate of Calloway County high school, University of Kentucky, and Vanderbilt University Law School.
 He was admitted to practice law in 2005, began practice at Gregory & Easley in 2005, and became partner of Gregory, Easley & Ernstberger in 2007.
 He is a member of the Calloway County, Kentucky, and American Bar Associations along with the Kentucky Justice Association (formerly Kentucky Academy of Trial Attorneys).

 “It is hard to list just one story from my days in the Y that illustrates the profound impact it had on my life.
 Coming from a small town, I had spent most of my life with the same group of friends and defined myself to a large extent by how I fit in with that group.
 We didn’t often talk about personal issues or hopes and dreams for the future, and so really discussing those things, at first quite reluctantly, and listening to the problems and hopes of the other members of my first LTC “family” (some of whom I am still very close to) was something of a shock to me, but it was also an amazing outlet that provided me with the opportunity to grow and re-invent myself into the person I wanted to be.
 Without the program, I doubt I would have gained the boost of self-confidence and ability to relate to my peers and friends that have been with me since.
 Looking back I can say without hesitation that I would not be the person I am today without the YMCA.”